levidavis111/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+"Pluto" and "Jupiter". struct is a value type, so the origianal retains its value, while a second instance is created that is independent.

 ## Question 5